 - mood (indicative, imperative or subjunctive)

 “Stop!”
 The subject is implied: “you.”
 In English it can be added for emphasis: “You stop that right now!”

 The tense is the present.
 The voice is active.
 The mood is imperative (a command).

 “He might have been being shown the garden when we telephoned.”
 Yep, that’s an example of a five-word verb.
 It’s faintly ridiculous, but it is grammatically possible.
 The tense is the non-present, the voice is passive, and the mood is indicative.

 A participle is a part of a verb, as its name indicates.

 The present participle is formed by adding -ing to the infinitive, e.g. “to have” — “having.”
-All present participles are regular (that is, they follow that rule without exception).
+All present participles are regular.
 For example: “to hope” — “hoping” or “to hop” — “hopping.”
 The ending is always -ing, but the stem of the infinitive has to tell us how to pronounce the word.